-Join Todd Perkins for an in-depth discussion in this video Create frame animations, part of iOS Game Development with Swift 2.0 and SpriteKit.
+Join Todd Perkins for an in-depth discussion in this video Create frame animations, part of iOS Game Development: Swift 2.0 and SpriteKit.

 - Sprite Kit can do animations with actions…like rotation, fading in, fading out, movement, et cetera.…But in addition to that,…Sprite Kit can also do frame animations.…A frame animation is where you define…each state of a changing graphic.…For example, if I go to Assets.xcassets,…you'll see in my Sprites folder…I have a very basic animation…of a shine on a ball moving around.…So let's say we want to apply that.…